The

 don't need it or the minor amount of degradation that it

-If you really need the comb filter, that
+causes!
+If you really need the comb

-means that your
+filter, that means that your signals are already degraded

-signals are already degraded from the hum and despite the
+from the hum and despite the slight amount of degradation

-a net benefit!
+net benefit!

 - Input level control: As shown in Figure 2,